 We also have a choice when it comes to how we support others, particularly women.
 We can nourish each other’s talents, rather than suppress.
 We can be allies rather than competitors.
 In fact, we have a responsibility to do so.

 Today, the Nexus exists to bring together like minded women who are looking to share space, to transfer energy, to leave one another feeling inspired to take action.
 We meet at Nexus events; we schedule regular coffee dates; we share our sentiments via the Nexus blog; and, most importantly, we talk.

 My favorite quote has always been from Mahatma Gandhi: “Be the change that you wish to see in the world.”
 I don’t know about you but I am ready to see change.
 I hope you’ll join me on this journey.

-There are so many ways to become part of the Women in leadership Nexus—from attending our events to blogging for our website.
+There are so many ways to become part of the Women in leadership Nexus—from joining our chapter to blogging for our website.
 To become a part of the organization, click here.

 Carrie Majewski is committed to affecting change.
 As Founder of the Women in Leadership Nexus, Carrie is fueled by a desire to create safe space for female luminaries to convene to redefine the notion of leadership.
 She has forged a career around strategic writing and storytelling, having led a digital marketing agency for almost three years and today working as Marketing Principal for Trilix Tech.
 Carrie was named to the 2017 Rhode Island “40 Under 40” list and is a 2016 Rhode Island Tech10 Winner.
 In her spare time you'll find her trying out a local hip-hop class, exploring parks with her rescue dog Tori, and sipping coffee with other powerhouse women.